appsparkler/study/web/performance/morten-hendriksen/class.md

             - caching strategies are now often controlled by CDN
             - HTTP2 multiplexing - split CSS and JS into smaller modules
 - PRPL pattern -
-    - P - Push/pre-load important resources
+    - P - Push or pre-load important resources
-    - R - Render the initial routes as soon as possible
+    - R - Render the initial route (ATF content) as soon as possible
     - P - Pre-cache remaining assets
     - L - Lazy Load other routes and non-critical assets